Global Health Major

 • Summer internship based in Washington DC with government or non-governmental agencies focused on health policy.

-For example, we anticipate many students could achieve this requirement through working with Columbus-based organizations focused on healthcare provided to clients whose primary cultural identity or citizenship is outside of the United States (often referred to as a “glocalism” focus).
+For example, we anticipate many students could achieve this requirement through working with Columbus-based organizations focused on healthcare provided to clients whose primary cultural identity or citizenship is outside of the United States or who are underserved domestic populations.
+Because many health outcomes are influenced by social or environmental determinants, internships in the US that engage these issues also may fulfill the Global Health experiential learning requirement (often referred to as a “glocalism” focus).
 Additionally, we anticipate that many students will complete this requirement in a non-US location with a global health emphasis in the experiential learning (e.g., study abroad program with an experiential learning component that involves meaningful engagement with community health in the location of study).
 Finally, experiential learning that involves student-driven research would fulfill this requirement if the research question is sufficiently rooted in global health perspectives and using methodology that is consistent with the global health discipline.